titouancreach/brave-banana/Doc.md

 ## Final notes

 - I chose **not** to migrate the codebase to TypeScript to avoid breaking the public API and any dependent services.
 Instead, I added TypeScript JSDoc comments (`@ts-check`) to enable type validation without altering file names or build steps.
-Note that the CI still check the validity of the types.
+Note that the CI still checks the validity of the types.
-- I didn't put too much efforts in reorganizing the folder structure, as it's often subjective.
+- I didn't put too much effort in reorganizing the folder structure, as it's often subjective.
 The modular design makes it easy to refactor or move files later.
 - There is a dedicated pull request for each step described in this document.
 - Each commit follows a chronological narrative, reflecting the reasoning and decisions made along the way.
 - I spent approximately **1 h 30 min** on this assignment.
 (Note: commit timestamps may not accurately reflect this, as I worked on other tasks concurrently.)